 “BOXING!
 The Best Self Defense!”

 No. Not alone.
 No. Every week the UFC is on TV, this mixed martial arts message is sent out to the world.
-Even neophytes can see this.
+Even neophytes can see that gloved boxing is not the ultimate solution to hand, stick, knife and gun fighting.

 I mentioned “special purposes use” earlier.
 I do love to see the boxing gloves on the walls where I teach.
 I need them sometimes as a progressive, handy tool.
 When do I slip big boxing gloves in when teaching?
 I do still use them when I think its appropriate.
 One example would be some ground fighting.
 Hero on the ground, trainer on top of him punching down.
 We are trying to get the bottom guy to do a move or maybe draw a knife or gun under some stress.
 I will ask the topside guy to wear one or two boxing gloves and give the bottom guy some safer, distracting flak.
 And, there are indeed times, when I think its appropriate, people need to just flat-out box for a host of skill developing reasons I seeking to work on, and the big gloves are a safer device in a progression to a bare knuckle goal.

-(Update: This essay was shared and re-shared from here over 150 times, with a couple of thousand comments.
+(Update: This essay was shared and re-shared from here over 150 times on the internet years ago, with a couple of thousand comments.
 People are still finding it and commenting.
 ALL positive but for TWO!
-Only two separate, panantukan instructors claim that it is smart to start all fights from their face cheeks.
+Only two separate, Panantukan instructors claim that it is smart to start all fights from their face cheeks.
 They believe that their hands are faster if fired from the face cheeks.
 I couldn’t help but look up a video or two that one of them made and sure enough, it seems like one guy’s fashioned his entire system, for years, based on the fist on cheek fighting stance.
 This is a serious mistake.
-It would seem when overwhelming comments from veteran experts – oh, like Bas? – and some science and common sense comes along, the one or two, might change/evolve.
-But no…)
+It would seem when overwhelming comments from veteran experts – oh, like Bas? – and some science and common sense comes along, the one or two, might change/evolve.)